kostia1359/rust-http-server/README.md

 # rust-http-server
 Simple server for downloading files.
+The server doesn't use any crates, except of regex.

+### Usage
 You must specify at least the port argument(which goes first):
 ```
 cargo run 8080
 ```